openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 ### downloads
 _Type: String &bull; Cardinality: ONE_

-The number of downloads for this result.
+The number of downloads for this research product.

 ```json
 "downloads": "5"